 She also integrates contemplative practices to foster deep learning and creativity in her classes at UC Berkeley.
 Dr. Barili has done research and written on the neurobiological and Cognitive Science bases of life-long learning.
 Besides discussing those findings at her interdisciplinary course on “Borges, Buddhism, and Cognitive Science” at UC Berkeley, she begins each class with brief meditations to foster the students’ ability to focus and observe their minds.
-Barili also teaches “Borges on Buddhism and Buddhism in Borges” and “Borges, Buddhism and Dreams” at OLLI (Osher Life-Long Learning Institute) where UC Berkeley professors teach selected courses to the Berkeley adult community.
+Barili also teaches “Borges, Buddhism and Dreams” and “Meditation, Volunteering and Positive Neuroplasticity” at OLLI (Osher Life-Long Learning Institute) where UC Berkeley professors teach selected courses to the Berkeley adult community.

 Dedicated to building bridges between the university and the community, and to opening the students’ hearts and minds to the experience of empathy and compassion in our diverse society, Dr. Barili engages her students in serving the community by volunteering in assisting immigrants, refugees and at-risk minority groups.
 Inspired by the motto “each one teaches one”, she challenges students to a higher standard of learning, while at the same time helping them realize they can make a difference.
 Because she conceives the university as a space for personal and social transformation, she is active in researching and developing new ways of teaching and learning.
 Dr. Barili is part of BESI, Berkeley Engaged Scholarship Initiative, a group of professors, who are designing and re-shaping courses to have a greater component of community engagement.